Forthcoming and Online First Articles

 by Siheme Guezmir, Amina Mataoui, Ouahiba Guerri

 Abstract: The aim of this paper is to show to what extent unsteady Reynolds averaged Navier-Stokes (URANS) equations, coupled to the actuator disk (AD) theory, could simulate the flow in the wake of wind turbines, taking into account atmospheric boundary layer (ABL) thermal stratification.
-First, the URANS/AD model is validated by the computation of the flow in the wake of a porous disk modeling a small wind turbine.
+First, the URANS/AD model is validated by the computation of the flow in the wake of a porous disk modelling a small wind turbine.
 Then, the investigations are applied to a large wind turbine in a neutral and non-neutral ABL.
 The obtained velocity contours and profiles are compared to available LES results.
 The effects of the thermal stratification on the added turbulence and expected turbine power are evaluated.
-The results obtained show the ability of URANS/AD calculations to characterize wind turbine wakes in a non-neutral ABL.
+The results obtained show the ability of URANS/AD calculations to characterise wind turbine wakes in a non-neutral ABL.

 • RANS simulation of wind pressure development on mono-slope canopy roofs Order a copy of this article